 (ll) Specific licenses for installation, repair, or maintenance of devices containing sealed sources of radioactive material.

-(1) In addition to the requirements in subsection (e) of this section, a specific license authorizing persons to perform installation, repair, or maintenance of devices containing sealed source(s) including source exchanges will be issued if the agency approves the information submitted by the applicant.
+(1) In addition to the requirements in subsection (e) of this section, a specific license authorizing persons to perform installation, repair, or maintenance of devices containing sealed source(s) including source exchanges will be issued if the department approves the information submitted by the applicant.

-(2) Each installation, repair, or maintenance activity shall be documented and a record maintained for inspection by the agency in accordance with subsection (mm) of this section.
+(2) Each installation, repair, or maintenance activity shall be documented and a record maintained for inspection by the department in accordance with subsection (mm) of this section.
 The record shall include the date, description of the service, initial survey results, and name(s) of the individual(s) who performed the work.

 (3) Installation, repair, maintenance, or source exchange activities shall be performed by a specifically licensed person unless otherwise authorized in accordance with subsection (v) of this section.

 (mm) Records/documents retention.
-Each licensee shall make, maintain, and retain at each authorized use site and for the time period set forth in the table, the records/documents described in the following table and in the referenced rule provision, and shall make them available to the agency for inspection, upon reasonable notice.
+Each licensee shall make, maintain, and retain at each authorized use site and for the time period set forth in the table, the records/documents described in the following table and in the referenced rule provision, and shall make them available to the department for inspection, upon reasonable notice.

 Figure: 25 TAC §289.252(mm)